bgd-labs/example-liquidity-mining-aave-v3/README.md

 1. Make sure the rewards funds that are needed to be distributed for Liquidity Mining are present in the Rewards Vault.

+   _Note: The Rewards Vault is your address which contains the reward asset._

 2. Do an ERC-20 approve of the total rewards to be distributed to the Transfer Strategy contract, this is contract by Aave which helps to pull the Liquidity Mining rewards from the Rewards Vault address to distribute to the user.
 To know more about how Transfer Strategy contract works you can check [here](https://github.com/aave/aave-v3-periphery/blob/master/docs/rewards/rewards-transfer-strategies.md).

    _Note: The Emission Admin is an address which has access to manage and configure the reward emissions by calling the Emission Manager contract and the    general type of Transfer Strategy contract used for Liquidity Mining is of type PullRewardsStrategy._